 |Psychiatric Mental Health Nurse Practitioner (Fully Online Program) The DNP does have two residency programs in Utica, NY.
 Classes are online, but the DNP program only, there is a Utica Campus commitment.

 How to Apply

-Prospective graduate students should submit the Application for Graduate Admission by July 15 for fall admission or December 1 for spring admission.
+Prospective graduate students should submit the Application for Graduate Admission by July 1 for fall admission or December 1 for spring admission.
 Degree requirements and admissions procedures vary by program and are detailed in the SUNY Poly Graduate Catalog.
-Contact the Graduate Admissions Office with questions at email@example.com or 315-792-7347 or 1-866-278-6948.
+Contact the Graduate Admissions Office with questions at firstname.lastname@example.org or 315-792-7347.

 Non-Degree Graduate Study

-Students may apply to take graduate courses without formal admission to the degree program, on a space-available basis by filing the Non-Matriculated Application with the Office of Continuing and Professional Education.
+Students may apply to take graduate courses without formal admission to the degree program, on a space available bases by filing a Non-Matriculated Application.
 Generally, a maximum of six credit hours is allowed for non-degree study.
-In some instances students may choose to continue taking coursework above the six hour total if permitted, but may not take more than 12 hours before matriculating in their degree program.
+In some instances, students may choose to continue taking coursework above the six-hour total if permitted, but may not take more than 12 hours before matriculating in their degree program.
 The maximum number of non-matriculated credits permitted varies from program to program.
 Graduate coursework taken while in non-degree status may be applicable to the degree program upon formal admission, however, there is no guarantee of credit applicability or admission by completing coursework in non-degree status.